guy1nTheChair/solutions-engg-assignment/README.md

     - total KYC failed due to PAN,
     - total KYC failed due to Bank Account,
     - total KYC failed due to PAN and Bank Account.
-9. Setup pipelines and use Terraform for infra and easy deployment.

 ## Deliverables:
 1. Source code of the KYC module.